ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa8-draft/index.md

   that appears to work, but has some memory errors.
 You will use `valgrind` to detect and fix the memory errors.
 You can run this example with `make insert`, which will run the necessary valgrind command.
 You'll hand in the corresponding fixed C file.
 - `struct_of_picture.c`: In this file, you will write initialization code to construct data that matches the pictures shown below.
-You'll hand in a C file that makes the `main` method print both `"You got ans1!"` and `"You got ans2!"`
+You'll hand in a C file that makes the `main` method print both `"You got ans1!"` and `"You got ans2!"` Run with `make struct_of_picture`.

 <img src="ans1.png" width="100%">
 <img src="ans2.png" width="100%">